Dublin AFL Divisions 3 – 12B

 The Dublin adult football league is divided up into a tier system of 13 teams.
 These teams range from the top two Divisions one and two and eleven other divisions, 3, 4, 5, 6, 7, 8, 9, 10, 11 North and South.
 The winner of each league title goes on to qualify for the next highest ranking division.

 AFL Division 3

-The 2021 Division 3 Final, played on August 28th was won by St. Mary's Saggart who alongside runners up St Patrick's, Donabate will qualify for the Division 2 of the Dublin Adult Football League.
+The 2024 Division 3 League, was won by Naomh Fionnbarra who alongside runners up Templeogue Synge Street will qualify for the Division 2 of the Dublin Adult Football League.

 Roll of honour

 AFL Division 4

-The 2022 Division 4 League was won by Cuala who alongside runners up St Sylvester's will qualify for the Division 3 of the Dublin Adult Football League.
+The 2024 Division 4 League was won by Clontarf who won all 15 matches in the League.

 Roll of honour

 AFL Division 5

-The 2021 Division 5 Final, played on August 29th was won by Thomas Davis and who alongside runners up St Finians Swords will qualify for the Division 4 of the Dublin Adult Football League.
+The 2021 Division 5 Final, played on 29 August was won by Thomas Davis and who alongside runners up St Finian's Swords will qualify for the Division 4 of the Dublin Adult Football League.